cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-survey.md

 data available in that location over the last 5 days, and compute the estimates given above using all five days of data.

-In contrast to the Facebook surveys, this pooling does not significantly change the availability.
-Our stratified sampling procedure (essentially always) delivers sufficient data at the county level--at least 100 survey responses--to warrant their estimates.
+In contrast to the Facebook surveys, this pooling does not significantly change availability.
+Our stratified sampling procedure (essentially always) delivers sufficient data at the county level--at least 100 survey responses--to meet our sample size thresholds.
 However, the pooling procedure still does help by serving as a smoother.